franklintra/elevenlabs-android/README.md

 - **onStatusChange(status: String)**: `"connected" | "connecting" | "disconnected"`.
 - **onCanSendFeedbackChange(canSend: Boolean)**: Enable/disable feedback buttons.
 - **onUnhandledClientToolCall(call)**: Agent attempted to call a client tool not registered on the device.
+- **onVadScore**: Voice Activity Detection score.
+Ranges from 0 to 1 where higher values indicate confidence of speech.

 ---